 You might think of roast beef as a fancy complicated dish to cook, but it’s actually very simple!
 Especially air fryer roast beef.

-Air frying is a quick roasting method, which stops the meat from drying out.
-And because the meat sits in a basket rather than in a pan of oil it absorbs less oil, but still retains the moisture making it tender and juicy.
+Air frying is a quick roasting method, so it’s easy in about half the time it would normally take.
+This stops the meat from drying out, and because the meat sits in a basket rather than in a pan of oil it absorbs less oil, but still retains the moisture making it tender and juicy.

 What cut is best for air fryer roast beef?

 Because air frying is a quick roasting method, you are going to want to be picky about the cut you get.
 Tougher cuts need a long roasting time to get really tender, so when air frying it is best to choose a more tender cut.
 I have had good results air frying the following cuts of beef roast:

 - Rib-Eye Roast

 Rump roasts and chuck roasts are generally best suited to slow roasting or pot roasts as they can be tough and need the longer cooking times to get really tender.
 They can still be air fried, but will need to be sliced thinly against the grain for best results.

 Dry the beef well before seasoning it.
 The meat will only start browning after all the moisture has evaporated from the outer surface, so it is really important to get it as dry as possible before so that this process can begin as soon as possible.

 The recipe below calls for rosemary and thyme, but you can go ahead and switch in any other herbs you like (try oregano, sage, parsley).
 Fresh or dried will work.
 Salt is also important for bringing out the flavor of the beef, use approximately a half teaspoon per pound of beef.

 I like to mix all the herbs and salt together with the oil on a plate and roll the beef in it.
 I find this helps to get it evenly covered with the seasoning.
 I also really like roasted onions and usually throw a couple in the air fryer basket with the roasting beef, which adds a little more flavor.